Skip to main content

 9. 9

-Send Mayday if fire is out of control
+Send Mayday if the fire is out of control

 10. 10

-After extinguishing: ventilate thoroughly, watch for re-ignition for at least 30 minutes
+After extinguishing: ventilate thoroughly, watch for re-ignition for 30+ minutes

 Fire Type → ExtinguisherGalley / CookingFire blanketthen dry powderEngine RoomCO₂ extinguisherclose vents firstElectricalCO₂ extinguisherisolate batteryGeneral / FabricWater or foamstandard approach